From an unprecedented lockdown to a promising liftoff.

-The athletic 6-5 200-pound Kopp immediately broke from the pack when he out-dueled a series of renowned five-star phenoms to earn individual honors on the camp’s first night.
-By the end of the event, he quickly received his first Power 5 offer from Lane Kiffin and Ole Miss.
-Less than two weeks later, Kopp added Colorado to the list of suitors that included Houston, Tulane, Wyoming, and Texas State, among others.
+The athletic 6-5 200-pound Kopp immediately broke from the pack when he out-dueled a series of renowned five-star phenoms to earn individual honors on the first night of the camp.
+By the end of the event, he quickly received his first Power 5 offer from Ole Miss.
+Less than two weeks later, Kopp added Colorado to the list of suitors that included Houston, Tulane, Wyoming, Texas State among others.

 “It was a great opportunity for Maddox to compete at a level that honestly few people expected him to reach,” head coach Rich McGuire says.
-“He told me that when he was in the eighth grade he put an Elite 11 poster on his wall, hoping he would have a chance to make it, and here he is after three years of intense work.”
+“He told me that when he was in the eighth grade that he put an Elite 11 poster on his wall, hoping he would have a chance to make it.
+There he was after three years of intense work.”

 In his first starting season, Kopp orchestrated Eagle Football to a resurgent 9-4 record and the 2019 TAPPS Division I state semifinals.
-He was named second-team all-state after throwing for more than 3,000 yards and 28 touchdowns, sharing much of that production with dynamic receivers Cameron Bonner ‘21 (multiple Power 5 options including Texas A&M, Arizona, Baylor, Illinois, Pittsburgh, Washington St., and Wisconsin) and Drake Martinez ‘21 (Colorado St. verbal).
+He was named second-team all-state after throwing for more than 3,000 yards and 28 touchdowns, sharing much of that production with dynamic receivers Cameron Bonner ‘21 (more than two dozen Power 5 offers) and Drake Martinez ‘21 (Colorado St. verbal).

 Kopp is a two-sport scholar-athlete who hasn’t taken the typical Generation Z route to acclaim.
 His previous springs and summers were often dedicated to AAU hoop circuits rather than the Quarterback Industrial Complex featuring personal instruction, daily dealings of two-deep coverage on YouTube, and high-level 7-on-7 leagues.
-His force on the recruiting circuit was stifled through the COVIDsphere and all the White House briefings and the Dr. Fauci updates and the monitoring of the all-powerful curve.
+His force on the recruiting circuit was stifled through the COVIDsphere and all the White House briefings and the Dr. Fauci updates.

 Offensive assistant Matt Hudson is in his fourth season with Eagle Football and has seen Kopp mature mightily since his initial days on campus.
 “The Elite 11 invitation didn’t surprise me at all.
 He absolutely belonged.
 He’s got all the physical tools.
 I told him and will continue to reinforce, don’t play the comparison game.
 You saw some guys who were better than you in some ways.
 And you were better in some other aspects.
 Just stay true to who you are.
 And for Maddox, that’s a smart, even keel operator, always in command.
 He knows plenty of football and is hungry to learn so much more.”